YakBarber/weid/README.md

 Until better docs are made, the best reference for using `weid` as a library besides the source itself is the [Pinboard example](examples/pbin).
 This demonstrates more effective usage of the internal mechanisms to define queries programmatically.
 It also utilizes markdown to format the queries.

+## Expectations

+`weid` is currently in "early alpha."
+At the moment, it is mostly a vehicle for the [Pinboard modification example](examples/pbin), as a demonstration of some of `weid`'s goals via its use as a library.

+The standalone `weid` application, while functional, is not super useful yet.
+It will improve.

+It should be expected that things will break, not work, and change as `weid` matures.

+## THE FUTURE

+Planned additions to `weid` mostly focus on improving interaction and enabling external scripting.
+This may include the ability to interact with `weid` via a FIFO, secondary stdin+stdout streams, and/or batch input/output files, in addition to the existing CLI arguments.
+This will necessarily include a better command definition/description format.

+More examples, documentation, and help text are also necessary.

 ## Design

 `weid`'s architecture is built from five main objects: